busterbenson/public/Codex.md

 My take on the spiritual and supernatural.

 - We don't have a purpose given to us, but it's okay if we make one up.
-- My self-declared purpose is to enjoy quality time (with myself, with others, and with my interests) by discovering and removing obstacles that hinder quality time
+- My self-declared purpose is to enjoy quality time (with myself, with others, and with my interests) by discovering and removing obstacles that hinder quality time.
-- Frequently remembering we will die increases the quality of our life
+- Frequently remembering we will die increases the quality of our life.
+- Life is already lost.
+The only honest way to approach it is from a perspective of gratitude.
 - Souls don't exist as separate from the physical body.
 - The gods of organized religion don't exist.
 - Intention can't create reality (it just primes our perception of it).